top of page

 If you read my previous post, you know that I hit a log on Saturday morning 2024-10-19 while running in the dark.

 I had scheduled maintenance on the boat on Monday 2024-10-21.
 While the mechanic was working in and around the engine room, we both noticed more water in the bilges than is normally there.
-The mechanic tracked down the source of the leak, the rudder post on the port side.
+The mechanic tracked down the source of the leak, the rudder post on the starboard side.
 It was a very slow trickle, but it was definitely leaking.

 Having water leaking into your boat is never a good thing.
 It was a slow leak, and I could easily keep up with it.
 I decided to schedule a haul out right away to get this taken care of.